The Space Law Review: Germany

 ix Dispute resolution mechanisms available for appeals against licence decisions

-BNetzA issues formal decisions regarding the transfer of orbit and frequency usage rights as well as the frequency assignment under national law in the form of administrative acts.
+BNetzA issues formal decisions regarding the transfer of orbit and frequency usage rights and the frequency assignment under national law in administrative acts.
 The same applies to any other BNetzA decision related to the rejection of applications, the revocation of assigned frequency rights and the fees charged.
-Administrative acts can be challenged by filing an objection with BNetzA first.
-If BNetzA confirms the contested decision by issuing a respective decision, this decision may then be challenged before the administrative courts.
+Administrative acts can be challenged by filing an objection with BNetzA.
+If BNetzA confirms the contested decision by issuing its own decision, the latter may then be challenged before the administrative courts.

 Distinctive characteristics of the national framework

-Germany provides for a special legal framework for the operation of high-quality Earth remote sensing systems and the dissemination of data generated by these systems.
+Germany enacted the Satellite Data Security Act in 2007, which was last amended in 2021.
+This Act provides a legal framework for the operation of high-quality Earth remote sensing systems and the dissemination of data generated by these systems.
 This highly regulated space activity serves national security objectives.
-To this end, Germany enacted the Data Security Act in 2007.
-The Act:

 - applies to the operation of high-quality Earth remote sensing systems by German nationals or by legal persons or associations of persons under German law;